 Types of Schengen Visas

 There are three types of Schengen visas:

-- Short stay visa: single or multiple entry
+- Short stay visa: for single or multiple entries

 - Airport transit visa

 - Transit visa